prajwalBillawa/prajwalBillawa.github.io/_posts/2023-08-20-India-Semiconductor-Mission.markdown

 These chips play a crucial part in the functioning of all modern electronics and information and communications technology products.

 # Introduction
-As we begin to see the dawn of a global chip war, India has grasped with noth hands, the opportunity of being recognized as a global semiconductor player.

 ## Why are Chips that Important though?